kimiyagr/computational-intelligence-class-9901/G08-Liquid-State-Machine/README.md

 Our data file is a csv file in which the information inside is separated by commas.
-Information in the dataset is available in various Nasdaq markets for 3 consecutive years. this a sample of dataset [here](https://github.com/kimiyagr/computational-intelligence-class-9901/blob/master/G08-Liquid-State-Machine/dataset.PNG)
+Information in the dataset is available in various Nasdaq markets for 3 consecutive years. this a sample of dataset[here] (https://github.com/kimiyagr/computational-intelligence-class-9901/blob/master/G08-Liquid-State-Machine/dataset.PNG)

 ## installation:

-For running this project you need to install: Jupyter notebook, tenserflow and keras Print these commands in cmd for installation:
+For running this project you need to install:
+- Python3
+- IPython notebook reader
+- Jupyter notebook
+- Tensorflow
+- Keras
+- NumPy
+- Matplotlib
+- Sklearn
+- Pandas

+Print these commands in cmd for installation:
-1. pip install jupyter notebook
+1. pip install Python3
-2. pip install tensorflow
+2. pip install IPython
-3. pip install keras
+3. pip install Jupyter notebook
-for the rest Libraries, if you need to install do the same.
+4. pip install Tensorflow
+5. pip install Keras
+6. pip install NumPy
+7. pip install Matplotlib
+8. pip install Sklearn
+9. pip install Pandas